ansoncg/scripts/README.md

 - Search and play a song with fzf
 - Show current cover if available
-- Show information about a song and witch one is next
+- Show information about a song and which one is next
 - Toggle lyrics on waybar with sptlrx
 - Play a playslist or a external source, like a youtube video